aws-samples/container-patterns/pattern/ecs-entrypoint-command-task-definition/index.md

 ---
 title: Amazon ECS task definition with a custom entrypoint command
 description: >-
   How to run a custom command inside of a container image.
-Examples of how to override the default entrypoint, as well as pass custom parameters to the default entrypoint.
+How to override the default entrypoint, and pass custom parameters to the entrypoint.
 filterDimensions:
   - key: tool
     value: cloudformation